Shuning0312/Shuning0312.github.io/index.md

 - **AI:**Game Theory, Game Theory Algorithms[Q-Learning...], Reinforcement Learning

 ## Current work
-- **Blockchain Development Intern：** Project Management and Standardization Department, Hangzhou Qulian Technology Co., Ltd.
+- **Blockchain Development Intern:** Project Management and Standardization Department, Hangzhou Qulian Technology Co., Ltd.

 ## News
 - **[Apri.
 2024]** Our manuscript _DataR2E Research and Prospects on the Value Release of Data Elements in Web 3.0_ is in submission.